MindTweeter/listing/readme.md

 What you need to do to run this application

 1. clone/download the project
+2. In the cloned/ downloaded folder => cd listing
 2. npm install
 3. ng build

 To run the application
 # ng serve